The Science Behind Belief and Why Our Thoughts Create Our Reality

 We literally speak our life into existence by the words that we choose, over time we take action based on these beliefs and this is what leads to results.

-Neuroplasicity, the brain is like a muscle and his highly adaptable, it changes and gets stronger depending on how we use it. hence the term plasticity. we can literally train our brain to think differently and form new neural pathways and networks as a result. repetition is key to changing our beliefs - this is where the power of daily practices care such powerful tool.
-Practices like affirmations, gratitude and setting goals and intentions.
+Repetition is key to changing our beliefs - this is where the power of daily practices are such a powerful tool.
+Practices like EFT, affirmations, gratitude and setting goals and intentions.

-Surrounding yourself with positive examples that reinforce the beliefs you want to adopt.
-We adopt other peoples negative beliefs as our own, start to question if this is truly what feels true for you or a perspective you wish to engage with.
+Surround yourself with positive examples and people that reinforce the beliefs you want to adopt.
+We adopt other peoples negative beliefs as our own, so start to question if this is what feels true for you or a perspective you wish to engage with.

-Become aware of your own self talk, the adivce that others give and the examples you see.
+Become aware of your own self talk, the advice that others give and the examples you see.
 Surround yourself with success stories that help inspire you on your journey.

 Start a Daily Practice